-Find out: Check the plan for changes that have been made in response to the person's changing needs and aspirations.
+Find out: Does the plan reveal changes that have been made in response to the person's changing needs and aspirations?

 Find out: Review information from the complaints process and elsewhere.
-Are individual's lives getting better?

 Find out: Ask the person, and those who care about them.